BigheadSMZ/PGS/README.md

-# NOTICE: INFO IS OUTDATED
-PGS v1.4.0 changes some things substantially.
-I do not have the time to update the README at the moment so read the release notes for the new version.

 # PGS (Primary Gaming Screen)
 Multi-monitor application which swaps the primary display when playing games.
 This is to work-around games that don't let you pick which display to launch on.